-Sometimes these stories are grounded in a past experience, but many of these memories seem more painful, embarrassing or traumatic than they really were.
-Think of them as a challenge to overcome instead of an obstacle or a reason stopping you from doing something.
+Sometimes they‘re grounded in a past experience, but many of these memories seem more painful, embarrassing or traumatic than they really were.
+Think of them as a challenge to overcome instead of an obstacle to stop you from doing something.

 I don’t particularly like my singing voice… I’ve disliked singing since I was a kid.
 I have told myself “I don’t like singing!” countless times.
 There are a few reasons and memories that started it, but I have done more damage to myself by repeating this “story” to myself.
 It became a mantra to avoid singing or situations where I might have to sing.
 It took a long time to get out of my own head and just cut loose and sing.

-Taking vocal lessons helped the most… learning how to sing properly, by controlling my inhale, resonating properly and reducing tension by loosening up my throat and soft palate.
+Taking vocal lessons helped the most… learning how to sing properly, by controlling my inhale, resonating properly and reducing tension by loosening up my throat, tongue and soft palate.

 Some negative self talk is how we express self doubt… not believing in ourselves or our abilities.
-You can learn from your self doubt, especially when you are doubting your own songs: https://epicsongwriting.com/manage-self-doubt/
+You can learn from your self doubt instead of limiting yourself!

 Try telling someone they are negative… the most common answer is: “I’m not negative!”